platformsh/platformsh-docs/docs/src/get-started/monitor-and-troubleshoot/status.md

 ```

 Now you can be sure you and Jane are notified whenever your app is running low on disk space.
-You could also set this up to be notified in Slack, PagerDuty, or anywhere that accepts a webhook.
+You can also set this up to be notified in Slack, PagerDuty, or anywhere that accepts a webhook.

 For now, focus on getting notified about activities.